El Comercio (Peru): 21st century

 The newspaper is owned by shareholders of the Miró Quesada family, whose ownership of the company dates to 1875.
 Despite this, management is under control of an individual who is not a member of the family.

 The company has ownership over its subsidiaries, the newspapers Peru 21 and Trome, and the magazine Somos.

 The corporation, Empresa Editora El Comercio S.A., is the product of the merging of many companies in 1996.
 The company manages the editing, publication, and distribution of the newspaper, El Comercio, as well as the publication and distribution of Trome, Peru 21, and Gestion.
 In addition, they manage the advertising aspects of the mentioned publications.
 Additionally, they are devoted to the editing, publication, and distribution of many other books, magazines, pamphlets, weeklies, all sorts of graphic publications, Multimedia products, and videography.
 Informational content is distributed by their subsidiary Orbis Ventures S.A.C., a company in charge of the administration of the company's website.

 The legal address of the company, where their administrative offices were in 300 Jr. Santa Rosa, Lima, Lima, Peru.
 Their publishing factories, Pando and Amauta, are in the districts of Pueblo Libre and the Cercado of Lima.

 The new legal address is in 171 Av.
 Jorge Salazar Araoz, La Victoria, Lima.

 Financially, the company operates very independently, as the effects of consolidation have not in large part affected the operation of their subsidiaries, Orbis Ventures S.A.C., Zetta Comunicadores del Perú S.A.E.M.A., EC Jobs S.A.C., Punto y Coma Editores S.A.C., Suscripciones Integrales S.A.C., Amauta Impressiones Comerciales, Producciones Cantabria S.A.C., Inmobiliaria El Sol S.A. and Grupo PluralTV.

 Political alignment

+Historically, Miró Quesada Laos promoted fascist propaganda in the newspaper, writing in support of Falangism targeting a national audience.

 The newspaper has been described as conservative and holding an ideological position is center-right.
 Barnhurst described El Comercio as "the most conservative newspaper" in Peru in a review of the media in the nation.
 According to Wayka, Elisabeth Dulanto Baquerizo de Miró Quesada, a member of the Miró Quesada family which owns El Comercio Group, signed the Madrid Charter and has helped hold events for the anti-leftist organization Madrid Forum, a group that was organized by the far-right Spanish party Vox.